When it comes to curly hair care there’s a lot of confusion, a lot of questions, and… not a lot of answers.

 How do I know if I’m losing hair?

-If you think you’re losing hair, your best bet is to look for a pattern.
+If you think you’re experiencing curly hair loss, your best bet is to look for a pattern.
 Keep a hair diary – take note of how many days you go between washes and how much hair you seem to be losing – is it marble sized, ping pong ball sized?
 Look at it over a period of a few weeks to a few months and if you’re concerned call your doctor.

 Hormone shifts are the most common cause of hair loss – they can be associated with extreme stress, illnesses, or pregnancy.
 And if you have severe breakage, that can also ‘look’ like hair loss.